dominickpastore/ruddr/docs/usage.rst

 -----

-Normal usage of Ruddr involves configuring it to run as a service (see :ref:`service`); however, it can be run at the command line for debugging or for single-shot updates.
+Normal usage of Ruddr involves configuring it to run as a service (see :ref:`service`); however, it can be run at the command line for debugging.

 After Ruddr is installed, the ``ruddr`` command is available to run it from the command line.
-If you installed it in a virtual environment, it will need to be activated first.
+If you installed it in a virtual environment, that environment will need to be activated first.

 There are a few command line options:

 ``-h``/``--help``
    Display all the command line options and exit.

-``-1``/``--single-shot``
-   Run in single shot mode.
-Do a single update and exit.

 ``-c``/``--configfile``
    Use the given config file instead of ``/etc/ruddr.conf``.